-The Municipality requests this funding to bring back holistic outreach services to include basic street outreach, medical services, and behavioral health services.
+The Municipality requests this funding to allow us to bring back holistic outreach services to include basic street outreach, medical services, and behavioral health services.
 No services currently exist for behavioral health outreach, which had been previously provided but was ended due to staffing and budgeting issues.